 Heading into last winter in October 2023, the Municipality of Anchorage had 900 people living unsheltered in its public spaces and 3,569 people experiencing homelessness in our community.
 The need for a new approach was clear as the Municipality opened up 575 beds of seasonal shelter beds that would only last until the spring.
 When seasonal shelter capacity closes, people are often left with no choice but to go outside.

 This spring, as winter shelters closed and the summer started, Anchorage saw roughly 500 people living outside unsheltered.
-Our street outreach teams made sure we were making contact, providing life safety items and ensuring that we had everyone in our system and in line of housing programs.
+Our street outreach teams made sure we were making contact, providing life-safety items and ensuring that we had everyone in our system and in line with housing programs.
 But that wasn’t enough.
-We also took our success from winter and used the same Next Step approach to close encampments directly to housing with supports.
-Throughout the summer in close consultation with the Parks and Recreation department and the Anchorage Police Department, we’ve been able to house and support an additional 27 people who were previously living in parks in Midtown and along the Coastal Trail, and we hope to be able to close one more encampment to housing before the snow flies.
+We also took our success from winter and used the same Next Step approach to close encampments directly to housing with support.
+Throughout the summer in close consultation with the Parks and Recreation Department and the Anchorage Police Department, we’ve been able to house and support an additional 27 people who were previously living in parks in Midtown and along the Coastal Trail, and we hope to be able to close one more encampment to housing before the snow flies.

 With 475 people still living outside, even in light of the new housing and shelter capacity, and new partnerships to address homelessness, we have an opportunity with the upcoming winter season.
 As the Municipality gets ready to unveil its emergency cold-weather shelter plan, we should think beyond just seasonal shelter and push to replicate the success of the past winter.
 Can we again house and support 150 people so they will not be temporarily sheltered, but instead end their homelessness, a guarantee that they won’t be camping outdoors next summer?
 Also, can we find the means to turn a seasonal shelter effort into a year-round effort like we did last winter?